PavanRangani/docs/docs/prd/gifting/browse-gift.md

 ### UI Requirements

-Mockup // TODO
 - If the given filter area records is not available then shows this message.
-[See this mockups](https://drive.google.com/file/d/1S5EigWIYPgXj0CQz8rv54atBHnb4kfnc/view)
+[See this mockups](https://drive.google.com/file/d/1gw4eNK0YFitm71nlMX8iwbWe35mKv1vH/view)

 ## View Gift